Matteo Garrone: Career

-He won Best Director at the European Film Awards and at the David di Donatello Awards for Gomorrah (2008), among many other awards.
-His film Reality (2012) competed in competition at the 2012 Cannes Film Festival and won the Grand Prix.
+Garrone won the European Film Award for Best Director and the David di Donatello for Best Director for Gomorrah (2008).
+His film Reality (2012) won the Grand Prix at the 2012 Cannes Film Festival.

 His films Tale of Tales (2015) and Dogman (2018) were selected to compete for the Palme d'Or at the 2015 Cannes Film Festival and the 2018 Cannes Film Festival respectively.
-The Nastro d'argento awarded Garrone both Best Producer and Best Director with Dogman.
+The Nastro d'Argento awarded Garrone both Best Producer and Best Director for Dogman.
 He received the latter again for Pinocchio (2019).

+In 2019, Garrone was invited to become a member of the Academy of Motion Picture Arts and Sciences.
+In 2024, his film Io capitano (2023) was nominated for the Academy Award for Best International Feature Film at the 96th Academy Awards, representing Italy.